KxSystems/docs/docs/ref/prd.md

 prds x    prds[x]
 ```

 Where `x` is a numeric list, returns the cumulative products of its items.
-The product of an atom is itself.
-Nulls are treated as 1s.

 ```q
 q)prds 7                     / atom is returned unchanged